Applying for a National Insurance number if you live in Northern Ireland

 If you have applied for a student loan

-If you applied for and have been awarded a student loan and you don't have a National Insurance number, the Student Loans Company will ensure that one of the Processing Centres arrange for you to get one.
-They may require you to attend an 'Evidence of identity' interview - see the later section 'What happens when you apply for a National Insurance number'.
+If you applied for and have been awarded a student loan and you don't have a National Insurance number, the Student Loans Company will make sure that one of the Processing Centres arrange for you to get one.
+They may need you to go to an 'Evidence of identity' interview - see the later section 'What happens when you apply for a National Insurance number'.

 What happens when you apply for a National Insurance number

-The Processing Centre will arrange an 'Evidence of identity' interview for you they will confirm the date, time and location of your interview and what information/documentation you need to support your application.
+The Processing Centre will arrange an 'Evidence of identity' interview for you they will confirm the date, time and location of your interview and what information/documents you need to support your application.

 What to expect at the 'Evidence of identity' interview

 The interview will usually be one-to-one (unless, for example, you need an interpreter).
 You will be asked questions about why you need a National Insurance number, your background and circumstances.